 That’s because you can’t get a gut feeling for a product if there’s nothing to actually feel.
 Especially when faced with big decisions in new product and experience development.
 We know the hardest thing a decisionmaker in a business must do is predict how something they’re creating will make consumers feel.
 This is where experience prototypes are the answer.
 They provide the proof needed to get a new product design off the ground.

-We explain it as an interactive and real-world simulation focussed on the most relevant parts of a product, service, and context.
-To build them, we mix pieces of existing products with new electronics and software to mock-up the experience.
+In short, it’s an interactive and real-world simulation focussed on the most relevant parts of a product, service, and context.
+To build them, Product Experience Designers and Technologists mix pieces of existing products with new electronics and software to mock-up the experience.
 Often, they start simply.
 A block of foam, some switches, and a few animated screens.
 It’s impossible to build an experience prototype too early, so they might have rough edges and need some babysitting to operate.
 But they get the job done.
 Can they look ugly?
 Sure, but it’s not the styling that matters.
 The features and interactions are most important.

 SEE AN EXPERIENCE PROTOTYPE IN ITS FINAL STAGE.
 CHECK OUT THE HUSQVARNA MOTORCYCLES NORDEN DISPLAY CONCEPT.